 Critical to Finsemble, the OpenFin operating layer also provides an inter-application bus (IAB) for transmitting messages not just between components within an application but also between various applications running in the OS.
 We will see that this bus provides the subtle cornerstone for building powerful desktop apps in HTML5.

 We now understand the technology stack that will power our desktop finance app:

-In some sense this is okay because after all, cookie-cutter isn’t the HTML way.
-Much of what makes building apps in HTML5 awesome is that we aren’t constrained by a single paradigm.
+In some sense, this is okay because cookie-cutter is not the HTML way.
+Much of what makes building apps in HTML5 awesome is we are not constrained by a single paradigm.
 HTML5 gives us complete control both over how we build components and how they look.
 This level of control lets us devise better user experiences.
 We also have frameworks (Angular, React, etc.) and toolkits (Bootstrap, Kendo, etc.) to do some of the heavy lifting.
-The only problem is that these tools weren’t built with desktop apps in mind.
-There’s a significant danger of misstep and compromise if we depend on existing technology alone.
-This is the gap that Finsemble fills.
+The only problem is these tools were not built with desktop apps in mind.
+There is a significant danger of misstep and compromise if we depend on existing technologies alone.
+Finsemble fills this gap.

-Multiple windows is the most significant difference between a desktop app and a browser app.
-One complication is that in HTML, each window has its own program space (context).
-Frameworks like Angular and React were designed for single context and don’t inherently deal well with multiple windows.
+The ability to have an application span across multiple windows is the most significant difference between a desktop app and a browser app.
+One complication is, in HTML, each window has its own program space (context).
+Frameworks like Angular and React were designed for single context and do not inherently deal well with multiple windows.
 We find that the single biggest compromise made when building HTML5 desktop applications is constraining the application to a single window.
 Developers often will build a simple browser application, slap it into a container and call it a desktop app.
-The problem with this approach is that it represents a significant downgrade in user experience when the new app replaces a legacy application that stretched multiple windows across multiple monitors.
+The problem with this approach is it represents a significant downgrade in user experience when the new app replaces a legacy application that stretched multiple windows across multiple monitors.

 - An architectural layer for managing the complexities of multi-window development

-- Graphical controls that developers need to build GUI applications
+- Graphical controls that developers need to build desktop applications

 - Ready made components, services and adapters strictly for Finance